heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 #### Bit twiddling
 Just like it sounds, a bitwise operation is the process of working with data at the bit level.
 Generally, this is useful to algorithms that require fast execution, and/or have limited resources in which to operate.
 Specifically, these operations must only require primitive transformations to data to benefit from this kind of manipulation.
 Bitwise operations are standard fare for many low-level tasks including communicating over sockets, compressing or encrypting information, or manipulating bitmap graphics.
 It is also very common to see bitwise operations used to implement role based access control (RBAC) systems, because their access permissions can be described using only a bit field, and yet remain a single number in the database.

 The bitwise operators come in four distinct flavors NOT, AND, OR and XOR respectively.
 In addition to the logical operators JavaScript has left and right bit shifting operators too.
 As you might expect properly explaining the hows and whys of these operators is quite involved and must also include understanding how   bit shifting works in general.
-As such, it is outside the scope of this chapter.
+As such, it is outside the scope of this post.
 Instead, we will maintain our focus on jargon expressions, but now with an emphasis on the use bitwise operations.
 What follows are example and explanations of bit twiddling jargon.

 #### Bitwise AND (&)
 The bitwise OR function will return a one in each bit position where both operands have a one in the specified position.